-At its July 29, 2020 meeting, the FASB decided to propose the following amendments to ASC 842:
+On October 20, 2020 the FASB formally proposed the following targeted amendments to ASC 842:

 - Require a lessor to classify a lease as an operating lease if the payments for the lease are predominantly variable, regardless of whether any of the sales-type lease criteria are met.

-Unrelated to ASC 842, the FASB decided to add the following projects to its technical agenda:
+Unrelated to ASC 842, at its July 29 meeting the FASB decided to add the following projects to its technical agenda:

 - Explore developing a principle for which benchmark interest rates are eligible for fair value hedge accounting.

-- Address the effect of underwriter restrictions on the sale of equity securities when measuring the fair value of those securities.
+- Address the effect of underwriting restrictions when measuring the fair value of equity securities.

 - Key facts and impacts